h0lism/digitalgarden/src/site/notes/Prequel𓂀/Alxandr th Grat.md

 ![Pasted image 20251110052250.png](/img/user/images/Pasted%20image%2020251110052250.png)

-I scavenged every photo I could and this was the only vertical pupil I could find alright,
+I scavenged every photo I could and this was the only vertical pupil I could find, alright,

 ![Pasted image 20251110045736.png](/img/user/images/Pasted%20image%2020251110045736.png)
 (the layering of double references is truly masterful, I have to say)